WordPress/gutenberg/packages/scripts/README.md

 When you run the build using the default command `wp-scripts build` (also applies to `start`) in addition to the JavaScript file `index.js` generated in the `build` folder, you should see two more files:

 1. `index.css` – all imported CSS files are bundled into one chunk named after the entry point, which defaults to `index.js`, and thus the file created becomes `index.css`.
 This is for styles used only in the editor.
-2. `style-index.css` – imported `style.css` file(s) (applies to SASS and SCSS extensions) get bundled into one `style-index.css` file that is meant to be used both on the front-end and in the editor.
+2. `style-index.css` – imported `style.css` file(s) (applies to PCSS, SASS and SCSS extensions) get bundled into one `style-index.css` file that is meant to be used both on the front-end and in the editor.

 You can also have multiple entry points as described in the docs for the script: